OpenChain-Project/OpenChain-KWG/content/en/subgroup/planning/_index.md

 ---
-title: "Planning Group"
+title: "Steering Committee"
 weight: 1
 type: docs
 description: >
-  Planning Group is the management team of OpenChain KWG.
+  The Steering Committee is responsible for overall management of the group.
 ---

 ## Purpose

-Planning Group, as the management team of OpenChain KWG, performs the following roles.
+The Steering Committee is the organization that manages the OpenChain KWG and performs the following roles:

-* OpenChain KWG governance system establishment
+* Establishes a governance system such as policy establishment and charter creation of the OpenChain Korea Work Group.
-* Schedule of regular meetings and establishment of agenda
+* Holds regular meetings of the OpenChain Korea Work Group.
-* Key decision making
+* Carries out the main decision-making of the OpenChain Korea Work Group.
+* Executes the budget of the OpenChain Korea Work Group and transparently discloses management details.

 ## Member

-* Haksung Jang, SK telecom, Lead
+* Haksung Jang, SK telecom
-* Robin Hwang, Kakao
-* Seoyeon Lee, Line+
+* Seoyeon Lee, Line Plus
 * Soim Kim, LG Electronics
+* Jiho Han, NCSOFT
-* Jiho Han, Dasom Han, Daun Kim, NCSOFT
+* Dasom Han, NCSOFT
+* Violet Hwang, Kakao
+* Yunhwan Jung, Samesung Electronics

 ## Contact